Honest Royal Canin Kitten Food Review

 Royal Canin kitten food is for kittens between 4-12 months of age.
 At 12 months, a kitten can transition to adult cat food.

-The mother and baby cat ultra soft mousse is nutritionally formulated for lactation and kittens aged 1-4 months.
+The mother and baby cat ultra soft mousse is formulated for lactation and kittens aged 1-4 months.

 The products meet the AAFCO nutrition requirements for growth.